OndrejVacekSPSCL/RP0-HandHeld/JOURNAL.md

 ### Software
 I also started working on software.
 I crearted instructions on how to change files to have working sound.
 It is located in Software folder...

+I also foud this [video](https://www.youtube.com/watch?v=BV_nVu8Be7M) that will help me to use my buttons as inputs

 **Time spent: 1.25hr**